Are Glass Block Windows Worth It? Why You Should Avoid Them

 Glass block windows aren't a fit for a beginner or for your average DIY project.
 They must be carefully planned and measured out, and the blocks must be cut to size.
 The process is fairly similar to bricklaying, which is a learned skill best performed by a professional.

-If the blocks are not laid and sealed properly, you're looking at damage not only to the windows but to the rest of your house as well, thanks to potential water leakage.
+If the blocks are not laid and sealed correctly, you may damage the windows and other parts of your house.
+This is due to possible water leakage.
 It's possible to find pre-laid sections of glass block, but they're extremely heavy and will require at least one other person to help you lift them.

-Glass block walls are often touted for their strength.
-However, their thickness and durability have tricked some homeowners into thinking they can bear more weight than they really can.
+Glass block walls are often touted for their strength, but this can be misleading.
+Their thickness and durability have tricked some homeowners into thinking they can bear more weight than they really can.

-Glass block windows should never be used in any load-bearing capacity.
-They may not break immediately, but given enough time they will start cracking, which is a safety hazard and an expensive mess to clean up.
+Glass block windows should never be used in any structural or load-bearing capacity.
+They might not break right away, but over time they will start to crack.
+This is a safety risk and can create a costly mess to clean up.

 Can You See Through Glass Block Windows?

-Glass block windows are commonly used as a solution to privacy in home design – especially in bathrooms, where you need to have adequate privacy.
+Glass block windows are commonly used as a solution to privacy in home design – especially in bathrooms or showers, where you need to have adequate privacy.

 Glass Block Windows Don't Allow Ventilation